SeeleyX/Data-Management-Manchester/README.md

 [x] Make our first commit
 [x] Fix this typo

-This commit will be puushed to the repository.
+This commit will be pushed to the repository.